LATTE: Application Oriented Social Network Embedding: Proposed Method

 Via the users' social interactions, information can diffuse from the initiators to other users in the network.
 For each topic $o_i \in \mathcal{O}$, its diffusion and infection trace can be outlined as the infected network $G_{o_i}$.
 Generally, for the users who have been activated by the same topics frequently, they tend to have closer preference and interest, which can be indicated from their learned embedding feature vectors in {\our}.
 Given a user pair $u_j$, $u_k$ in $G_{o_i}$, their relationship be categorized as the following four cases: (1) $u_j, u_k \in \mathcal{U}_{o_i} \land (u_j, u_k) \in \mathcal{E}_{o_i}$, (2) $u_j, u_k \in \mathcal{U}_{o_i} \land (u_j, u_k) \notin \mathcal{E}_{o_i}$, (3) $u_j \in \mathcal{U}_{o_i} \land u_k \notin \mathcal{U}_{o_i}$, and (4) $u_j \notin \mathcal{U}_{o_i} \land u_k \notin \mathcal{U}_{o_i}$.
 Among these $4$ cases, we can observe that case (1) indicates the strongest relation between $u_j$ and $u_k$, and then comes case (2), while case (3) denotes $u_j$ and $u_k$ have totally different interest in topic $o_i$, and case (4) shows no signal about their preference merely based on $G_{o_i}$.
 Let the embedding vector $\mb{z}_i$ denote the interest of user $u_i$ in the network, based on such an intuition, we introduce the following \textit{preference inequality} on embedding vectors:

-\textbf{Definition 9} (Preference Inequality): Regarding topic $o_i$, given the user pairs (1) $(u_j, u_k) \in \mathcal{E}_{o_i}$, (2) $u_j, u_l \in \mathcal{U}_{o_i} \land (u_j, u_l) \notin \mathcal{E}_{o_i}$, (3) $u_j \in \mathcal{U}_{o_i}, u_m \notin \mathcal{U}_{o_i}$, and (4) $u_m \notin \mathcal{U}_{o_i}, u_n \notin \mathcal{U}_{o_i}$, we can represent the \textit{preference inequality} about the embedding feature vectors of users $u_j$, $u_k$, $u_l$, $u_m$ and $u_n$ as follows:
+\textbf{Definition 4} (Preference Inequality): Regarding topic $o_i$, given the user pairs (1) $(u_j, u_k) \in \mathcal{E}_{o_i}$, (2) $u_j, u_l \in \mathcal{U}_{o_i} \land (u_j, u_l) \notin \mathcal{E}_{o_i}$, (3) $u_j \in \mathcal{U}_{o_i}, u_m \notin \mathcal{U}_{o_i}$, and (4) $u_m \notin \mathcal{U}_{o_i}, u_n \notin \mathcal{U}_{o_i}$, we can represent the \textit{preference inequality} about the embedding feature vectors of users $u_j$, $u_k$, $u_l$, $u_m$ and $u_n$ as follows:

-Furthermore, based on all the topics in $\mathcal{O}$, a set of \textit{preference inequality} equations can be defined, which will effectively constrain the relative distance of the learnt embedding vectors.
+Furthermore, based on all the topics in $\mathcal{O}$, a set of \textit{preference inequality} equations can be defined, which will effectively constrain the relative distance of the learned embedding vectors.
 However, these inequality constraints may also lead to serious computation problems: (1) \textit{infeasible solution} as these constraints significantly shrink the feasible space and may result in no feasible solutions; (2) \textit{high computation cost} as these constraints are very challenging to preserve and will lead to very high computational costs.
+To overcome these challenges, we propose to relax the above \textit{preference inequality} equations and replace them with the following \textit{preference representation} objective function